Extra Information

 mind-set and a philosophy that make this type of writing tricky.
 And

 another big problem is that television is always so frantic.
-My ideal was
+My ideal

 to have five or six Columbo scripts on the shelf sitting there.
 Why